maxzheng/great-life-guide/README.md

    for a short-term gain, but there are always consequences.
 In the long run, doing the right thing wins as it builds momentum from previous accomplishments.
 Always understand why you do something before how in order to do your best.
    Once you know what to do, then do it with everything that you got and don't let anything hold you back.
-   Knowledge is only half of the story, action completes it, so don't be lazy, but do as much as you can and persevere.
+   Knowledge is only half of the story, action completes it, so don't be lazy; do as much as you can and persevere.

 Easily remember the steps using the acronyms **LED BEAM** from the first letter of each step.
 With **LED**, you will be happy and shine brightly in all directions.
 Focus it to do great things using **BEAM**.
 Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results are immediate and increasingly substantial.
-When things are not going as expected, take a timeout to rest and reflect using the steps.
+When things are not going as expected, take time to rest and reflect using the steps.
 Mastery is achieved when all steps are done naturally for everything that you do.
 And voilà, a great life! :smile:

 *The latest published version is available at http://agreatlife.guide for easy sharing and liking.*